gray rectangle with angle

 partial truckload

-Several factors impact how carriers and brokers price their LTL freight rates.
-Take these things into account when determining LTL freight rates:
+Several factors impact how carriers and brokers price LTL freight rates.
+Take these things into account when looking at LTL rates:

 An LTL freight class is a designation created by the National Motor Freight Traffic Association (NMFTA) to standardize freight classes.
 Shipments are categorized based on four factors:

-2. Stowability.
+Stowability.
 How easy (or difficult) goods are to store within the trailer.
-For example, extra heavy, overly large, or hazardous goods can be more difficult to stow.
+For example, extra heavy, oversized, or hazardous goods can be more difficult to stow, and therefore costlier to ship.
+But if your freight fits on a standard shrink-wrapped 4×4 pallet, your LTL freight rates will be at the lower end.

-Matching the right LTL loads to get the maximum revenue potential can be time-consuming and complex.
 In today’s fast-paced world, decisions often have to be made quickly.
-The key is better data and understanding rate trends to find the most profitable jobs.
+The key is better data and understanding rate trends to find the best carriers.

 Use a dedicated LTL load board.